zjuDBxAI/SQUID/README.md

   --ours-index-type hnsw --veda-index-type hnsw
 ```

-Build only the layouts required for a specific experiment when appropriate:
+Build only the plans required for a specific experiment when appropriate:

 ```sh
 python3 basic_benchmark/script/squid/build_current_partitions.py \